-There are two main types of coffee grown in the world, arabica (coffea arabica) and robusta (coffea canephora).
+The two most common types of coffee grown in the world are arabica (Coffea arabica) and robusta (Coffea canephora).

-Generally speaking, the differences between the two types of coffee center around taste, strength, body, expense, the locations and conditions of their growth, and the methods associated with their cultivation and harvest.
+Generally speaking, the differences between these two varieties center around taste, strength, body, expense, the locations and conditions of their growth, and the methods associated with their cultivation and harvest.

 For this reason, over 75% of all coffee grown worldwide is arabica.
-Robusta does have more body than arabica, however, as well as a much higher caffeine content.
+However, robusta does have more body than arabica, as well as a much higher caffeine content.